 Mountain View Academy is a ministry of the Seventh-day Adventist Church.
 MVA is a college-preparatory school serving students from the San Francisco Bay and various International Countries in grades 9-12.
-MVA offers a balanced approach in Education that fosters the development of the whole student – spiritual, physical, intellectual, and social-emotional – a process that spans a lifetime.
+MVA offers a balanced approach to Education that fosters the development of the whole student – spiritual, physical, intellectual, and social-emotional – a process that spans a lifetime.
 Our goal is to partner with the Home and Church to prepare learners to be good citizens in this world and for eternity.

 Why Mountain View Academy

 Mountain View Academy exemplifies excellence in education.
 Through our challenging curriculum, over 95% of our students attend college after graduation.
 MVA offers our students extra-curricular activities in athletics, art, music, and community service.
 Additionally, MVA provides activities with spiritual emphasis that build upon their foundation in Christ.
-Our low student to teacher ratio (12 to 1) gives our teachers the flexibility to provide differentiated instruction.
+Our low student-to-teacher ratio (12 to 1) gives our teachers the flexibility to provide differentiated instruction.

 Top 10 Reasons to Enroll at Mountain View Academy